LyonsLab/PhytoOracle/README.md

 ## License

-Licensed under the **MIT License**.
+PhytoOracle is licensed under the **MIT License**.

 ## Issues and Questions

 Need help?
 Found a bug?
-Raise an issue on our github page [here](https://github.com/uacic/PhytoOracle/issues)
+Raise an issue on our github page [here](https://github.com/uacic/PhytoOracle/issues).

 ## Acknowledgements